-When you need specialty care, your PCP will refer you to an Easy Access Provider who is affiliated with the hospital your PCP uses.
+When you need specialty care, your PCP will refer you to a Plan Provider who is affiliated with the hospital your PCP uses.
 This helps your PCP coordinate and maintain the quality of your care.
 Please ask your PCP about the Referral networks that he or she uses.

-If the services you need are not available through your PCP's referral network, your PCP may refer you to any Easy Access Provider.
-If you or your PCP has difficulty finding a Easy Access Provider who can provide the services you need, we will assist you.
-For help finding a medical provider, please call 1-877-907-4742.
+If the services you need are not available through your PCP's referral network, your PCP may refer you to any Plan Provider.
+If you or your PCP has difficulty finding a Plan Provider who can provide the services you need, we will assist you.
+For help finding a medical provider, please call 1-877 907-4742.
 For help finding a mental health care provider, please call 1-888-777-4742.
-If no Easy Access Provider has the expertise needed to meet your medical needs, we will assist you in finding an appropriate Authorized Access Provider or Non-Plan Provider if needed.
+If no Plan Provider has the expertise needed to meet your medical needs, we will assist you in finding an appropriate Non-Plan Provider.
 In these instances, Prior Approval will be required in order to receive services from a Non-Plan Provider.

-Easy Access Providers with recognized expertise in specialty pediatrics are covered with a Referral from your PCP.
+Plan Providers with recognized expertise in specialty pediatrics are covered with a Referral from your PCP.
 Pediatric mental health care may be obtained by calling the Behavioral Health Access Center at 1-888-777-4742.

-Your PCP may authorize a standing Referral with an Easy Access Provider who is a specialist when:
+Your PCP may authorize a standing Referral with a specialty care provider when:

-- 1) The PCP determines that the Referral is appropriate; - 2) The specialty care provider agrees to a treatment plan for the Member and provides the PCP with necessary clinical and administrative information on a regular basis; and - 3) The services provided are Covered Benefits as described in this Handbook and your Schedule of Benefits.
+- The PCP determines that the Referral is appropriate; - The specialty care provider agrees to a treatment plan for the Member and provides the PCP with necessary clinical and administrative information on a regular basis; and - The services provided are Covered Benefits as described in this Handbook and your Schedule of Benefits.